Green Snack Board for St. Patrick’s Day

 - If you’re feeling extra festive, add my green apple shamrock.
 It’s a build on my apple-shaped heart tutorial.

-- If you’re looking for some added saltiness, go for pitted green olives (in a ramekin) or sliced avocado
+- If you’re looking for some added saltiness, go for pitted green olives.
+Place them in a ramekin so they don’t get brine on any other items.

-- If you’re a major cheese person, find a block of pesto gouda and/or Irish cheddar (bonus points for green wax!)
+- If you want more cheese in your life, find a block of pesto gouda and/or Irish cheddar (bonus points for green wax!)

 - Pistachios